psu13/mutable-hakyll/posts/evil-in-residence.md

 ### Back to the Good Stuff

-While I have spent a lot of time whining about the stupid things in the game, I have to say that overall RE4 is excellent in spite of itself.
+While I have spent a lot of time whining about the stupid things in the game, RE4 is excellent in spite of itself.
 In addition to the zombie killing, it does a lot of other things right.
 The environments have a great sense of scale, small or large, and at times they manage to generate an atmosphere of general creepiness and dread.
 This is pretty impressive considering that the game is well balanced enough that you are usually not in great danger of dying quickly (except for certain boss-like meanies).
-The rendering is stunning; as good as anything on the Xbox.
+The rendering is great; as good as anything on the Xbox.
 There are even some pretty awesome lighting, fire and water effects.
 The game is courteous enough to attach a virtual flashlight to the back of your head so you can see while running around in the dark.
 The light isn’t really there, but a certain glow does follow you around so you can see things.
 This is a nice touch.
 Finally, even with all the eye candy, load times are fast.

 Overall, I have found RE4 to be a game that is superbly balanced, superbly produced, and a lot of fun.
 The fun that it provides more than makes up for the things it does wrong.
 If